macxred/pyledger/README.md

 Designed for development and testing, TestLedger extends StandaloneLedger with pre-populated, hard-coded data and settings.
 It simplifies the initial setup, allowing developers and testers to focus on functionality without the configuration overhead.

 1. **MemoryLedger**\
-This class extends the StandaloneLedger to provide a non-persistent, in-memory ledger system.
-This implementation stores accounting data as DataFrame objects directly in memory, without relying on external data storage solutions.
+This class extends the StandaloneLedger to provide a fully featured but non-persistent in-memory ledger system.
+It stores accounting data as DataFrames directly in memory, without relying on external data storage solutions.
 It is particularly useful for demonstration purposes and testing environments where persistence is not required.

 **Integration with External Software** (Implemented in separate packages)